H2CO3/avocado/README.md

     **This can potentially be slow if you are performing many insertions into a collection of a complex type.
 However, it dynamically ensures that other users/drivers can't put malformed data in the collection.** Therefore it's probably more useful if you or somebody else are accessing a database from outside the Avocado driver too.
 It's also great for debugging Avocado itself.

+## Compile-time testing the derive macro

+Due to a bug in `compiletest_rs`, running the tests that check the error messages of the `#[derive(Doc)]` proc-macro requires running `cargo clean` first, otherwise compilation will fail with `E0464`.

+Therefore, the recommended way of running the tests is:

+    cargo clean && cargo test

 ## TODO:

 * In `tests/ops.rs`, in macro `implement_tests!`, use the `?` Kleene operator around the return type of test functions, once it's stabilized (in Rust 1.32)